 A walk is not a hike; it is something less.
 A walk was once generally known somewhat whimsically as a constitutional, and one was wont to take a daily constitutional as a matter of maintaining salubrity.
 The term constitution has fundamental import; with a capital C it is the name selected for the governing rules of our republic and thereafter globally.
 A small c constitution is the physical and mental makeup of a person, one’s very essence.
 Walking according to this analogy is necessary and sufficient for the sustenance of body, mind and soul; to establish and sustain a proper metabolism and brain function .
 Whatever form it takes, walking tends to become a chore, a routine that is sustainable only with effort and commitment.
 Over time and with the availability of alternative means of locomotion and a saturated entertainment space, it ceases altogether.
 The disappointing if predictable result is systematic sequestration with its attendant cultural attenuation.
 For walking to succeed in postindustrial society, one must have focus, intent, and variability which is the essence of the human spirit.
 Walking with purpose leads inexorably to hiking.
 Again Thoreau “When we walk, we naturally go to the fields and woods; what would become of us, if we walked only in a garden or a mall.”
 His prescience is of note, as a mall was then a public promenade and not the monstrous tabernacles (soon to be Mausoleums) of the consumer society that they have now become.
 Ironically, in many suburban and urban neighborhoods, the mall is the only practical place to walk as cars have taken over the interstices to the extent that walking can be risky business.

 A hike is something you do with a goal in mind; to reach a new height, to go a longer distance, or to penetrate the unknown.
 Hiking is walking intently.
 A hike requires physical conditioning, equipment and planning.
 A walk not so much.
 The dictionary definition of hike is illustrative: “to take a long, vigorous walk, tramp, or march, especially through the country, woods, etcetera.”
 Long means that it is more than around the block and would logically imply time as well as distance.
 While there is no agreed line of demarcation, one would certainly say that anything that takes more than two hours and extends for several miles would fall into the hike category.
 Vigorous is a measure of metabolism and is usually described using other adjectives such as forceful, powerful, strong or energetic; think Teddy Roosevelt.
 If a walk is a stroll, then a hike is a purposeful march or tramp.
 Vigorous also implies elevation change, the essence of the hike.
-Even while we may be walking uphill, it is vigorous and usually, when complete, it is acknowledged as ‘quite a hike.’
+Moving the body’s mass uphill requires force to overcome gravity’s acceleration, the same Newtonian physics that governs celestial mechanics; life’s laws.
 But what really distinguishes the hike from the walk is where it occurs; its true essence is devoid of human hardscaping.
 The hills and dales and forests that have been left to their own devices provide the serenity that only the slow, inexorable passage of natural life can inspire.
 In the words of Emerson “The lover of nature is he whose inward and outward senses are still truly adjusted to each other, who has retained the spirit of infancy even into the era of manhood.”
 But to understand nature one must know it and to know it one must examine it.

 Hiking and Homo sapiens